nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 plot = ds_gridded["chlor_a"].plot()
 ```

-Plotting first 10 files as subplots, and keeping the gridded "chlor_a" data array for the next section:
+Plotting the first 10 files as subplots, and keeping the gridded "chlor_a" data array for the next section:

 ```{code-cell} ipython3
 fig, axes = plt.subplots(2, 5, figsize=(10, 4), constrained_layout=True)